polserver/polserver/README.md

 You can now use the classic *make* command to compile the POL.
 You can type:
 * `make` or `make all` to do the build
-* `make clean` to delete all the intermediate build files

 You will find the compiled files inside the `bin/` folder.

+To delete intermediate build files and clean the folder you can use the interective clean.py script.